Raz4492/Portfolio/README.md

 git clone https://github.com/Ay-on-Roy/Portfolio.git

 🧑‍💻 About Me
-I am Ayon Roy, a CSE graduate from BRAC University, passionate about web development, machine learning, and technology.
+I am Sheikh Md.
+Razibul Hasan Raj, a CSE graduate from BRAC University, passionate about web development, machine learning, and technology.
 My portfolio reflects my academic and professional journey, showcasing my technical expertise and creativity.

 🤝 Contributing
 Contributions, issues, and feature requests are welcome!
 Feel free to fork the repository and submit pull requests for improvements.